Guhndahb/fort_calc/README.md

 - If a timestamp column is present, parse to datetime with metrics for invalid timestamps.
 - Optionally remove timestamp ranges when --exclude-range is provided; valid parsed timestamps are required for this step.
 - Ensure the first notes value is present.
+- Remove outliers by IQR-based filtering.
+Points below Q1 - iqr_k_low*IQR or above Q3 + iqr_k_high*IQR are filtered out, while the fort row is always preserved.
-- Remove outliers by z-score on adjusted_run_time while always keeping the fort row.
+- Alternatively, when --use-zscore-filtering is specified, remove outliers by z-score on adjusted_run_time while always keeping the fort row.
 Degenerate variance is auto-handled.
 - Enforce that at least 5 rows remain after filtering; otherwise fail early.

 3. Summarize and estimate offline_cost